Schreiber-und-Freunde/porky/README.md

 * Download this projekt and unzip the archive into your Adobe InDesign Scripts Panel folder
 * Download php binaries (e.g. from http://windows.php.net/download/)
 * Unpack its content into "your-Adobe-InDesign-Scripts-Panel-folder/porky/src/bin/php-win/"
-* Setup php.ini correctly
-* Inside this folder there's a file namend "php.ini" – you can use it for testing or create a new one
+* Setup php.ini correctly – use the existing one for testing or create a new one for production
 - Be sure to uncomment the following settings in php.ini:
 - extension_dir = "ext"
 - extension=php_sockets.dll